-Allison Vuchnich has distinguished herself in investigative, health, political and enterprise reporting.
+Allison Vuchnich has distinguished herself in health, investigative and political reporting.
 As Senior Network Correspondent, Allison contributes to all Global News platforms including health reporting for Global National, the network’s flagship newscast.

 Her dedication to the craft and original reporting and producing have garnered Vuchnich a Gemini award, numerous RTDNA awards and other accolades.